MJR-Mu7/Metroman/README.md

 # Kahawa
-A PoA blockchain and hub powering the Kahawa network.  :rocket:
+A PoA blockchain and hub powering Kahawa.
+Kahawa has Govenance, Membership, Treasury, Assets, Account Recovery among other cool inbuilt features.

+:rocket: :rocket: :rocket: :rocket: :rocket:

+### Using Nix

+Install [nix](https://nixos.org/) and optionally [direnv](https://github.com/direnv/direnv) and
+[lorri](https://github.com/target/lorri) for a fully plug and play experience for setting up the development environment.
+To get all the correct dependencies activate direnv `direnv allow` and lorri `lorri shell`.

 ### Rust Setup